Broken Group Islands

 From pickup to return, we cover everything you need, except your personal items.
 We take you to and from the trip start, and feed you well along the way.
 We can't guarantee weight loss on our tours.

 Our guides get out into our areas.
-They know the ins and outs of the Broken Group Islands and provide exceptional interpretation of flora, fauna and history.
+They know the ins and outs of the trip and provide exceptional interpretation of flora, fauna and history.
 You'll know more after you leave.

 We give you an entire packet of information on how to prepare, what to bring, how to pack, and a plan for training so you can fully enjoy the trip.
 Our care for you starts before you even arrive.